Lokesh is a WordPress enthusiast, YouTuber, and Digital Marketing Consultant who is dedicated to helping local businesses grow their online presence.

 I used RankTank’s Keyword Position Checker Tool to monitor my rankings in Google Sheets, SEMrush Position Tracker Tool, and a few others.

-But more is not better when it comes to SEO tools.
+But more is not better when it comes to SEO tools for rank tracking.

 In fact, it seemed the more tools I used, the less visibility I had over my progress.